PHPFusion/docs/phpfusion-9-documentation/5-upgrading.md

 ## Upgrading from 7 or 8 to PHPFusion 9

-This upgrade procedure is written to work from PHPFusion 7.02.07 and PHPFusion 8 to PHPFusion 9.xx.xx
+This upgrade procedure is written to work from PHPFusion 7.02.07 and PHPFusion 8 to PHPFusion 9.xx.xx.
+Because v9 has a better upgrade mechanism, you can upgrade directly to the latest v9.

 If you do not have your 7 installation upgraded to 7.02.07 you must first upgrade to 7.02.07.
-And we recommend removing old infusions and panels written for v7, as they can cause a lot of php errors later after the upgrade.
+We also recommend removing old infusions and panels written for v7, as they can cause a lot of PHP errors later after the upgrade.

-Because v9 has a better upgrade mechanism, you can upgrade directly to the latest v9.
+If you have uploaded all new v9 files, make sure your server meets system requirements.

-To upgrade your site start `https://yourdomain.com/install.php` and follow the instructions, click, click and click until done.
+To upgrade your site open `https://yourdomain.com/install.php` and follow the instructions, click, click and click until done.

 ---